Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 The easiest way to do this is to use the syntax of python's own lambda function, e.g.

-Enter a chord name and then form a new chord type (a chord accompaniment) with this chord in the order of 1st note, 2nd note, 3rd note, 1st note 1 octave higher, 2nd note 1 octave higher, 3rd note, 1st note 1 octave higher, 2nd note 1 octave higher, and then set the length of each note of the chord accompaniment to 0.5 bars and the interval of each note to 0.5 bars, and repeat the chord accompaniment twice.
+Enter a chord name and then form a new chord type (a chord accompaniment) with this chord in the order of 1st note, 2nd note, 3rd note, 1st note 1 octave higher, 2nd note 1 octave higher, 3rd note, 1st note 1 octave higher, 2nd note 1 octave higher, and then set the duration of each note of the chord accompaniment to 0.5 bars and the interval of each note to 0.5 bars, and repeat the chord accompaniment twice.

 ```python
 rules = lambda x: C(x) @ [1, 2, 3, 1.1, 2.1, 3, 1.1, 2.1] % (1/8, 1/8) * 2